microsoft/machnet/README.md

 We recommend the following steps:

-  * Creating two VMs on Azure, each with accelerated networking enabled.
+  1. Creating two VMs on Azure, each with accelerated networking enabled.
 The VMs will start up with one NIC each, named `eth0`.
 This NIC is *never* used by Machnet.
-  * Shutdown the VMs.
+  2. Shutdown the VMs.
-  * Create two new accelerated NICs from the portal, with no public IPs, and add one to each VM.
+  3. Create two new accelerated NICs from the portal, with no public IPs, and add one to each VM.
 Then restart the VMs.
 Each VM should now have another NIC named `eth1`, which will be used by Machnet.

 ## 2. Get the Machnet Docker image

-The Machnet binary is provided in the form of a Docker image.
-Pulling images from Github container registry requires a few extra steps.
+The Machnet binary is provided in the form of a Docker image on Github container registry.

+Pulling public images from Github container registry requires a few extra steps.
-First, generate a Github personal access token for yourself (https://github.com/settings/tokens) with the read:packages scope.
-Store it in the `GITHUB_PAT` environment variable.
+First, generate a Github personal access token for yourself (https://github.com/settings/tokens) with the read:packages scope. and store it in the `GITHUB_PAT` environment variable.
 Then:

 ```bash
 # Reboot like below to allow non-root users to run Docker